Znerual/AIEditor/Readme.md

 ## Installation

 Follow the steps below to set up Eddy on your local machine.
+Note that the backend currently uses textract, which does not run natively on Windows.
+Therefore, to run it on Windows, either find a way to install textract on Windows or run a docker image of the backend.

 ### Step 1: Set Up Node.js